Securacy/guidelines/securecodingguidelines.md

 ## Code Quality & Dependencies
 - Keep dependencies updated and scan for known vulnerabilities
 - Implement secure code review processes
-- If on github do not allow merge to main with a pull request review
+- If on github do not allow merge to main without a pull request review
 - Use static analysis security testing (SAST) tools
 - Follow secure coding standards for your language/framework
 - Implement proper exception handling without information leakage